nikkijuk/PlainRssReader/README.md

 It's tempting to think that there's a way to know all details in advance and one could start work once plan in finished.
 I have taken different stance.
 Design evolves as I have more information, knowledge or time, and implementation follows design immendiately.
 Some call this iterative software development.

+# Use cases

+[yEd] was used to draw simple diagram of use cases.

+![UML use case diagram of app]

 # Classes

 [Reverse engineering UML model with Andoid studio] was done with [SimpleUMLCe].